 The third is a more recent ‘minimal facts’ method originated by Gary Habermas.
 This method basically says to the skeptic, “OK, for the sake of argument…” we’ll narrow the data down to some minimal points which even the most skeptical of the experts seem to agree upon.
 Then we can look and see what explanations seem plausible and which must be rejected.
 That should narrow things down, at minimum.
 Obviously, one can’t get to certainty, but that is true of anything historical.
 What we can do is figure out which explanations are reasonable, given the data, and drop the rest.
 If an explanation can’t cover the minimal data, there is little need to continue arguing about more controversial data.

 A fourth approach would be what I’ll call ‘rejection of the supernatural.’
 Many scholarly skeptics seem to fall into this camp.
 As Habermas pointed out in his research (and William Lane Craig has demonstrated in his debates), they agree about much of the historical data and its reliability, until they reach the resurrection itself.
 Much like the apostle Paul’s audience, they assume resurrections are impossible.
 (3)While we certainly have more technological tools to investigate things today, it is anachronistic to assume people in Jesus’ time were simple or easily fooled by stories of miracles.
-Just like today, some too readily believed, others investigated, and still others were presuppositionally skeptical.
-The difference is that Paul’s audience did not yet have philosopher David Hume to give such a position a veneer of scholarly credibility.
+Just like … Continue reading The difference is that Paul’s audience did not yet have philosopher David Hume to give such a position a veneer of scholarly credibility.
 It doesn’t matter how strong the evidence is, it could never be strong enough to prove something supernatural occurred to the satisfaction of one who holds this position.

 The fifth is what I’d call ‘rejection from ignorance… or worse’ position.
 In my experience, this is the most common position within our culture today.
 Many are simply ignorant of the depth of Christianity’s claims and are too distracted to care.
 They’ve adopted a few memes which sound persuading enough to satisfy them.
 And since they are rarely challenged on their position, they believe they have rightly rejected some cultural baggage.
 This has the side benefit (or is it the driving force?) in some cases, of freeing them to chase desires which were taboo in previous generations, let alone to simply do other ‘better’ things with their time.
 This creates a situation where emotion is forbidding the intellect to take an honest look at the data.
 You’ll recognize this if you start hearing names like Horus and Osiris from the pseudo-scholars, or Sky-Fairies and Jewish-zombie from the obnoxiously arrogant.
 From the kinder sort, you’ll hear statements such as, “I’m glad that has meaning in your life, but I’m just not into that.”